Impulse Control Disorder Articles

 Impulse Control Disorders occur during late adolescence or early adulthood.
 Sometimes they’re called behavioral addictions.
 That means that an individual loses control of themselves and engages in explosive or uncontrollable actions.
 Here are some examples of impulse control disorders: kleptomania, Intermittent Explosive Disorder, Oppositional Defiant Disorder, and pyromania.
 Each of these conditions has unique symptoms, but there is some overlap between signs and the disorders.

 A person who has kleptomania impulsively steals objects that typically aren’t valuable.
-They can’t control their desire to steal, but they get an adrenaline rush when they steal.
+They get an adrenaline rush when they steal something and have difficulty controlling those impulses.
 They may feel shame after they engage in the behavior.
-Due to the nature of their impulsive act, they may experience legal problems since they’re stealing.
-Kleptomania is a relatively rare disorder around one million out of 200 million people in The United States.
+Due to the nature of their impulsive act, they may experience legal problems.
+Kleptomania is a relatively rare disorder effecting around one million out of 300 million people in The United States.
 Individuals with kleptomania may benefit from behavioral therapy to stop their destructive impulsive actions such as Cognitive Behavior Therapy.

 Intermittent Explosive Disorder

 Intermittent Explosive Disorder or IED is marked by sudden uncontrollable episodes of anger or temper tantrums that come out of nowhere.
-The person may cause physical damage to people that when they're in an episode.
+The person may cause physical damage to people when they are in an episode.
 These episodes last around 30 minutes and come out of the blue.
 A person with IED might experience impulsive behaviors and racing heart during an outburst.

 Cause of Impulse Disorders

-There’s no one origin for impulse control disorders that professionals agree on; however, they may be environmental factors that contribute to them.
-The limbic system, which is responsible for memory, and the front lobe, which helps people have self-control and make decisions are both related in people that have impulse control disorders.
-Environmental factors include childhood abuse, such as neglect or any dysfunctional environment as a child.
+There is no one origin for impulse control disorders that professionals agree on; however, they may be environmental factors that contribute to them.
+The limbic system, which is responsible for memory, and the frontal lobe, which helps people have self-control are both a part of impulse control.
+Environmental factors include childhood abuse, neglect, and family dysfunction.

 Oppositional Defiant Disorder

 Oppositional Defiant Disorder is an impulse control condition.
-When children have ODD, you’ll notice it during the early years, as early as preschool.
-However, sometimes it will develop later in life.
-But you will always see it before the teen years.
-A person with ODD whether they’re a child or a teen will be resistant to authority and downright argumentative.
+When children have ODD, you may notice it during the preschool years.
+A person with ODD whether they’re a child or a teen will be resistant to authority and argumentative.
 They may become aggressive or violent with adults.
 An individual with ODD will have difficulty with social skills, family relationships, and academics.
 Symptoms include:

 - Angry mood